Actipro/WPF-Controls/Documentation/topics/shell/shell-objects-framework/shell-objects.md

 - [LargeIcon](xref:ActiproSoftware.Shell.IShellObject.LargeIcon) / [IShellObject](xref:ActiproSoftware.Shell.IShellObject).[LargeIconOverlay](xref:ActiproSoftware.Shell.IShellObject.LargeIconOverlay) - The large icon, which is generally 48x48 size.

-- [ExtraLargeIcon](xref:ActiproSoftware.Shell.IShellObject.ExtraLargeIcon) / [IShellObject](xref:ActiproSoftware.Shell.IShellObject).[ExtraLargeIconOverlay](xref:ActiproSoftware.Shell.IShellObject.ExtraLargeIconOverlay) - The extra large icon, which is generally 256x256 size.
+- [ExtraLargeIcon](xref:ActiproSoftware.Shell.IShellObject.ExtraLargeIcon) / [IShellObject](xref:ActiproSoftware.Shell.IShellObject).[ExtraLargeIconOverlay](xref:ActiproSoftware.Shell.IShellObject.ExtraLargeIconOverlay) - The extra-large icon, which is generally 256x256 size.

 The overlay icon can be used to indicate a "state" that overlays the normal icon.
 An example is that link shell objects show an arrow overlay.